AndresBena19/CondorLab/README.md

    + When the dont exist on the database
    + When the _id already exist
-   + When a invalid id is sended to remove son record
+   + When a invalid id is sended to remove some record

 # Notes #